-Equally critical is the prime-target SOA-that is, the interval between onset of the prime and the onset of the task the prime is intended to influence.
-Studies of masked semantic and affective priming suggest that masked priming dissipates quite quickly, over intervals of less than 1 second.
-This last point is crucial, because in studies using masked priming to activate motives, the interval between presentation of the prime and onset of the target task (in which the motive is displayed) is, almost necessarily, much longer than that-which would seem to militate against getting any priming at all.
+Equally critical is the prime-target SOA - that is, the interval between onset of the prime and the onset of the task the prime is intended to influence.
+Studies of masked semantic and affective priming suggests that masked priming dissipates quite quickly, over intervals of less than 1 second.
+This last point is crucial, because in studies using masked priming to activate motives, the interval between presentation of the prime and onset of the target task (in which the motive is displayed) is, almost necessarily, much longer than that - which would seem to militate against getting any priming at all.

-The potential relevance of prime-target SOA is illustrated by recent study of semantic priming by Muscarella and her colleagues (Muscarella, Brintazzoli, Gordts, Soetens, & van den Bussche, 2013).
-Their first study employed familiar product logos (e.g., McDonald's arches and the Nike swoosh) as primes in a lexical decision task where the targets were related and unrelated brand names (e.g., McDonald's and Nike) and words (e.g., hamburger and sport).
-Their first study employed a 17 or 34 ms of exposure for the prime, which was preceded and followed by a masking stimulus.
+The potential relevance of prime-target SOA is illustrated by recent study of semantic priming by Muscarella and her colleagues (Muscarella, Brintazzoli, Gordts, Soetens, & Van den Bussche 2013).
+Their first study employed familiar product logos (e.g., Macdonald's arches, the Nike swoosh) as primes in a lexical decision task where the targets were related and unrelated brand names (e.g., Macdonald's, Nike) and words (e.g., hamburger, sport).
+Their first study employed a 17 or 34 ms exposure for the prime, which was preceded and followed by a masking stimulus (most experiments on masked priming employ exposures and SOAs in multiples of 17 ms, as that is the refresh rate of the typical computer screen).
 The former duration is typical in studies of masked priming; the latter is sufficient to enable the prime to be consciously perceived.
-The study also employed prime-target SOAs of 334, 1,000, and 5,000 ms. Significant "brand priming" was observed under all three conditions-but, as might be expected, progressively diminished as the prime-target SOAs lengthened.
-However, a second experiment, employing an even shorter exposure to the prime, yielded the opposite pattern: Brand priming actually increased from the shortest to longest prime-target SOAs.
-To complicate things further, an earlier experiment by the same research team, employing a 17 ms of stimulus exposure and 334 ms of prime-target SOA yielded no evidence of priming (Brintazzoli, Soetens, Deroost, & van den Bussche, 2012).
+The study also employed the prime-target SOAs of 334, 1000, and 5000 ms. Significant "brand priming" was observed under all three SOAs - but, as might be expected, progressively diminished as the prime-target SOAs lengthened.
+However, a second experiment, employing an even shorter duration for the prime (11.7 ms), yielded the opposite pattern: brand-priming actually increased from the shortest to longest primetarget SOAs.
+To complicate things further, an earlier experiment by the same research team, employing a 17 ms stimulus exposure and 334 ms prime-target SOA yielded no evidence of priming (Brintazzoli, Soetens, Deroost, & Van, 2012).